Dubai reels from floods chaos after record rains

 "Flights continue to be delayed and diverted...
 We are working hard to recover operations as quickly as possible in very challenging conditions," a Dubai Airports spokesperson said.

-Dubai's flagship Emirates airline cancelled all check-ins on Wednesday as staff and passengers struggled to arrive and leave, with access roads flooded and some metro services suspended.
+Dubai's flagship Emirates airline cancelled all check-ins yesterday as staff and passengers struggled to arrive and leave, with access roads flooded and some metro services suspended.

 At the airport, long taxi queues formed and delayed passengers milled around.
 Scores of flights were also delayed, cancelled and diverted during Tuesday's torrential rain.